NJIT-WIS/project-management-github-activity/README.md

 2. Following almost a list of steps to compose a file and testing through errors[1]
 3. While we discussed it in class, still not 1000% sure what docker does[1]
 4. How to add command line arguments to a Dockerfile [1]
+5. node.js and npm are on different versions [1]

 #### Things we don't understand
 1. How github essentially makes coding into a microsoft teams and saves all commits to the individual [1]